 It is a most solemn time; and I don't use the word solemn in a sad sense.
 It is a very sacred time.

-Student — Professor, are the words monadic essence synonymous with the word monad?
+Student — Are the words monadic essence synonymous with the word monad?

 G. de P. — Not quite.
 The monadic essence is the essence of the monad, and refers in a general way to that something still higher than the monad per se, which having the monad in view we may call the inner god of the monad.